-- Depending on when you file, it may be several months before your degree is officially conferred and posted to your transcript. - A Certificate of Completion is an official document issued by Graduate Division which provides evidence to a third party that the student has completed their degree requirements prior to the degree being posted to their transcript.
-It is useful for jobs, post-docs, work visas, etc., who require proof of a degree.
+A Certificate of Completion is an official document issued by the Graduate Division which provides evidence to a third party that the student has met all degree requirements,

+- including the dissertation.
+It is useful for jobs, post-docs, work visas, etc., who require proof of a degree. - The certificate of completion is generated automatically and sent to the student via email immediately upon completion of the electronic filing steps and all requirements have been met on the student's Academic Progress Report (APR).